glhr/rasa_project/data/nlu.md

 - yea
 - do it
 - of course
-- I guess
+- i guess
 - correct
 - yeah sure
 - why not
 - please do
 - sure is
-- I agree
+- i agree
-- I don't mind
+- i don't mind
 - certainly
 - exactly
-- yes I agree
+- yes i agree
-- I think so
+- i think so
 - yes it is
 - right
 - okay then
 - yes of course
-- yes I do
+- yes i do
 - that s okay
-- I do
+- i do
 - yup
 - ya
 - oh yes